 Licensure Exam Update

-PearsonVue has closed its testing centers until April 16.
-We will work closely with our partners ASWB and NBCC to ensure applicants have what they need (e.g. extended letters of eligibility) to complete the exam process once it is confirmed the centers will be reopened.
-More information about the testing center closures can be found at https://home.pearsonvue.com/coronavirus-update.
+PearsonVue will be open for exam scheduling starting on May 1st.
+We will work closely with our partners ASWB and NBCC to ensure applicants have what they need (e.g. extended letters of eligibility) to complete the exam process.
+More information about the testing center re-opening can be found at https://home.pearsonvue.com/coronavirus-update.

 Updates from The Ohio State University